james-ransom/gcp-billing-labeling/README.md

 # Why

 If you have a large infrastructure it is difficult to go through all instances and label them correctly.
 Worse keeping this up to date is impossible.
 Using a simple regex you can ensure all your machines are labeled going forward.
+You can put this script in a cronjob to autolabel all your instances.

 <img src='https://i.imgur.com/KxnXtja.png' width='500px'>
 <br>